WebFuzzing/EMB/joss/paper.md

 # Statement of Need

-This collection of SUTs was originally assembled for easing experimentation with the fuzzer called [EvoMaster](http://evomaster.org).
+This collection of SUTs was originally assembled for easing experimentation with the fuzzer called _EvoMaster_ [@arcuri2021evomaster].
 However, finding this type of applications is not trivial among open-source projects.
 Furthermore, it is not simple to sort out all the technical details on how to set these applications up and start them in a simple, uniform approach.